schmitz-ilias/ILIAS/Services/MetaData/ROADMAP.md

 would be nice to get rid of it, should it not be used anywhere else in ILIAS.

+### Input Validation for Paths

+Currently any string can be converted to a path, so it would be good to include validation for input strings.

 ### Refactor ilMDCopyrightSelectionEntry

 The class ilMDCopyrightSelectionEntry could need some refactoring